 The Trinity Center Volunteer Fire Department is staffed by volunteers, that is, no one receives compensation for serving.

-The department is managed by a volunteer Fire Chief, an Assistant Chief, and three Captains.
+The department is managed by a volunteer Fire Chief, an Assistant Chief, and two Captains.

 Trinity Center Volunteer Fire Department